 Placement is not granted for secondary school courses in Russian.
 Students must take the placement test offered on campus during Orientation.
+Students who have questions about their placement tests can contact the Russian Language Program Director, Prof. Alfia Rakova.

 Spanish